 Abstract.

-Objectives: to evaluate pathologic and postoperative outcomes of open nerve-sparing para-aortic lymphadenectomy (NSPAL) as a part of radical hysterectomy (RH) С1 type, including the urinary tract dysfunction.
+Objectives: To evaluate the pathologic and postoperative outcomes, including urinary tract dysfunction, of open nerve-sparing para-aortic lymphadenectomy (NSPAL) as a part of type C1 radical hysterectomy (RH).

-Material and methods: research was included 67 patients with cervical cancer stages IA-IIB.
-43 patients of first group underwent NSPAL with RH С1 type.
-24 patients of second group underwent PAL with RH C2 type.
+Material and Methods: A total of 67 patients with cervical cancer (stages IA-IIB) were included in this study, of whom 43 patients underwent NSPAL with type C1 RH (group 1), and 24 underwent PAL with type C2 RH (group 2).

-Results: the frequency of hydronephrosis in the first group was 11.6% and in the second group - 37.5% (p<0.05).
-Rates of short-term bladder storage and voiding dysfunction, stress urinary incontinence were significantly lower in the nerve-sparing group than those in the second group: 4.7% vs 41.7%; none vs 20.8% respectively.
-The long-term bladder storage and voiding dysfunction 3 and 6 months after procedure were observed in 25.0% and 20.8% only in patients of second group (p< 0.05).
-Para-aortic lymph nodes (PALN) metastases were found in 7.5%.
-Positive PALN were detected in 30.0% of adenocarcinoma and in 3.5% of squamous cell carcinoma (p=0.03).
-PALN metastases were found in 20.8% patients with low grade differentiated cervical cancer and no one patient with high or moderate grade differentiated cervical cancer (p=0.01).
+Results: The frequency of hydronephrosis was significantly lower in group 1 relative to group 2 (11.6% vs. 37.5%; P < 0.05).
+Relative to group 2 patients, those in group 1 also exhibited significantly lower rates of short-term bladder storage and voiding dysfunction (4.7% vs. 41.7%) and stress urinary incontinence (0% vs. 20.8%).
+Long-term bladder storage and voiding dysfunction at 3 and 6 months post-surgery were only observed among 25.0% and 20.8% of patients in group 2, respectively (P < 0.05).
+Para-aortic lymph node (PALN) metastases were observed in 7.5% of patients, including 30.0% of adenocarcinoma patients and 3.5% of squamous cell carcinoma patients (P = 0.03).
+PALN metastases were found in 20.8% of patients with low-grade differentiated cervical cancer and in no patients with high or moderate grade differentiated cervical cancer (P = 0.01).

-Conclusion: the nerve-sparing surgical approach may perform in the treatment of cervical cancer stage IA-IIB to prevent the urinary tract dysfunction.
-NSPAL by the left renal vein is useful for treatment of adenocarcinoma and low grade differentiated cervical cancer.
+Conclusion: The nerve-sparing surgical approach may represent an effective means of preventing urinary tract dysfunction when treating stage IA-IIB cervical cancer stage IA-IIB.
+NSPAL performed via the left renal vein is useful as a means of treating adenocarcinoma and low-grade differentiated cervical cancer.
 The level of NSPAL in the treatment of squamous cell carcinoma and high or moderate grade differentiated cervical cancer is inferior mesenteric artery.

 Introduction

-To date the standard of surgical treatment of cervical cancer is radical hysterectomy (RH) C type and pelvic lymphadenectomy [1].
-However, frequently the question of systematic рara-aortic lymphadenectomy (PAL) has been considered separately. Рelvic lymphadenectomy involves the removal of regional lymph nodes such as external, internal and common iliac lymph nodes, obturator and sacral lymph nodes. Рara-aortic lymphadenectomy is not included in the standard of surgical treatment for cervical cancer because para-aortic lymph nodes are a distant group of lymph nodes [2].
+At present, the standard surgical treatment for cervical cancer is type C radical hysterectomy (RH) and pelvic lymphadenectomy [1].
+However, the value of systematic рara-aortic lymphadenectomy (PAL) in these patients has been a topic of active discussion. Рelvic lymphadenectomy involves the removal of regional lymph nodes such as the external, internal, and common iliac lymph nodes, as well as the obturator and sacral lymph nodes.
+PAL is not currently a standard surgical treatment for cervical cancer, as the para-aortic lymph nodes (PALNs) are a distant group of lymph nodes [2].

-According to the new classification revision 2018 International Federation of Gynecology and Obstetrics (FIGO) staging system for cervical cancer distinguish two substages IIIC: IIIC1 - pelvic lymph nodes involvement and IIIC2 - para-aortic lymph nodes involvement [3].
+The revised 2018 International Federation of Gynecology and Obstetrics (FIGO) staging system for cervical cancer differentiates between two stage IIIC disease subtypes: IIIC1 disease with pelvic lymph node involvement and IIIC2 disease with para-aortic lymph node involvement [3].

-Recently many researchers paid attentions to the systematic PAL how more radical surgical treatment of cervical cancer.
-Metastatic lesion of the para-aortic lymph nodes in locally advanced cervical cancer is noted in 6-13% cases [4,5,6,7].
+The value of systematic PAL as an aspect of radical surgical treatment for cervical cancer has been a topic of growing research interest in recent years, as metastatic lesions of the PALNs are observed in 6-13% of patients with locally advanced cervical cancer [4,5,6,7].

-Historically PAL has been the object of controversy during more than one hundred years.
-PAL was first described in 1910 by M.Chevassu in surgical treatment of testicular tumor [8].
-Since the fifties of the twentieth century development of retroperitoneal lymphadenectomy connected with testicular cancer surgery [9].
-A few decades later some authors reported results of systematic PAL in the treatment of gynecological cancer [10, 11].
+PAL has been a controversial topic for over a century.
+First described by M. Chevassu as a surgical treatment for testicular tumors in 1910 [8], the development of retroperitoneal lymphadenectomy approaches has largely been connected with testicular cancer surgery [9].
+More recently, authors reported the use of systematic PAL in the treatment of gynecological cancer [10, 11].

-Retroperitoneal lymphadenectomy allows to evaluate the histological status of para-aortic lymph nodes (PALN) for planning postoperative radiation therapy in the cases of microscopic metastases.
-On the other hand resection of bulky PALN is a clinically significant stage inasmuch as effectiveness of radiation therapy in treatment of these cases is limited [12].
+Retroperitoneal lymphadenectomy enables the evaluation of the histological status of the PALNs, thereby guiding postoperative radiation therapy in the cases where microscopic metastases are evident.
+However, bulky PALN resection is a clinically significant operation, and the efficacy of radiotherapy treatment for these patients is relatively limited [12].